weaveworks-guides/weave-net-legacy/ubuntu-all-in-one/README.md

 2. Run a service which Your provides a JSON message containing the date and the message `hello world`.
 3. Query the `hello world` service from a second container using `curl`.

-This guide requires no programming skills.
-It will take about 10 minutes to complete.
+This guide requires no programming skills and takes about 10 minutes to complete.

 ![Weave and Docker](https://github.com/weaveworks/guides/blob/master/ubuntu-simple/Simple_Weave.png)